plain chat

 plain chat Let’s complete the implementation by adding functionality to send new messages and updating the user and message lists in real-time:

-• We define a sendMessage function to handle sending a new message.
-This function prevents the default form submission, retrieves the message text from the input field, creates a new message on the messages service, and clears the input field.
+function to handle sending a new message.
+This function prevents the default form submission, retrieves the message text from the input field, creates a new message on the messages service, and clears the input field. - We add an event listener for the message form submission, which calls the

-• We set up event listeners to handle real-time updates on new messages and new users.
-These listeners call the addMessage and addUser functions respectively to update the message and user lists in real-time.
+function. - We set up event listeners to handle real-time updates on new messages and new users.
+These listeners call the

-• Finally, we define a login function to kick off the application.
+function to kick off the application.
 This function checks if the user is already authenticated and either shows the chat interface or the login/signup page accordingly.

 With these additions, our plain JavaScript real-time chat frontend with login and signup is now complete.
 This example showcases the power and simplicity of interacting with a Feathers API, whether using a framework or plain JavaScript.